NuGet/Home/proposed/2021/TargetFrameworkAndPlatformsFilters.md

 implementation:netframework implementation:netcore implementation:net  # Match the generation of .NET including both supported frameworks & platforms.
 ```

+- `framework:` - Allows a short-form TFM value to serach on.
+- `platform:` - Allows a platform value to search on.
+- `implementation` - Allows a generation of .NET to search on (includes all frameworks of the generaiton).

 **Implementations* is the best word to describe a generation of .NET at the time of writing.
 This can change at anytime.

 <!--### Technical explanation-->